top of page

 - The Strad

 Acclaimed violinist JAMES GREENING-VALENZUELA's ties to the opera and vocal scene are extensive.
-He has worked as a vocal coach for over 20 years, was a staff member for the International Institute of Vocal Arts in Chiari, Italy, for three years as well as serving as studio and master class for Sherrill Milnes, Patricia McCaffrey, Mignon Dunn, Ellen Alexander, Olivia Stapp, Chloe Owen and Judith Natalucci, among others.
+He has worked as a vocal coach for many years, was a staff member for the International Institute of Vocal Arts for three years in Chiari, Italy, for three years and has served as studio and master class accompanist for Sherrill Milnes, Patricia McCaffrey, Mignon Dunn, Ellen Alexander, Olivia Stapp, Chloe Owen, and Judith Natalucci, among others.

 As a violinist, Dr. Greening-Valenzuela made his solo debut while in his teens, at the Bach Festival de Font’Neuve in France and went on to win First Prize in the Shreveport Symphony National Young Artist Competition, followed by critically acclaimed debut recitals at Symphony Hall in Boston and New York’s Carnegie Hall.
 He has been featured on seven solo CDs, produced by Musical America, Locrian Recordings and as an artist on the Con Brio Recordings label: his recording of the Bach Sonatas for Solo Violin earned a submission for a Grammy Award nomination.
 He was the recipient of the Elebash Fellowship Award from The Graduate Center (City University of New York), for his doctoral dissertation on the life and career of composer Ruggero Leoncavallo.